arlonproj/arlon/docs/gen2_Tutorial.md

 - bundle pointing to the bundle/capi-cluster-autoscaler in the arlon repository.
 - dynamic profile that contains the above bundle.
-- a basecluster manifest(that makes use of MachineDeployment and not MachinePools) which has the CAPI annotations for min and max nodes set ( as a part of `preparegit` or manually add it ).
+- a cluster template manifest(that makes use of MachineDeployment and not MachinePools) which has the CAPI annotations for min and max nodes set ( as a part of `preparegit` or manually add it ).
-- run `arlon cluster create` with the repo-path pointing to the basecluster manifest described in the step above, set the profile to  be the one created in step 2 and pass the `autoscaler` flag.
+- run `arlon cluster create` with the repo-path pointing to the cluster template manifest described in the step above, set the profile to  be the one created in step 2 and pass the `autoscaler` flag.

 ### Bundle creation

 Register a dynamic bundle pointing to the bundles/capi-cluster-autoscaler in the Arlon repo.

 To enable the cluster-autoscaler bundle, add one more parameter during cluster creation: `srcType`.
 This is the ArgoCD-defined application source type (Helm, Kustomize, Directory).
+In addition to this, the `repo-revision` parameter should also be set to a stable arlon release branch ( in this case v0.9 ).

 This example creates a bundle pointing to the bundles/capi-cluster-autoscaler in Arlon repo